DanielBrunnsaker/GenExp/README.md

 ## Install and setup

-### Install Python dependencies
+### Install Python and R dependencies

-Using Python 3.10.13 and R 4.2.3 the dependencies can be installed from the requirements.txt file, e.g. using conda and the following commands:
+Using Python (3.10.13) and R (4.2.3) the dependencies can be installed from the requirements.txt file, e.g. using conda and the following commands:
 ```
 $ conda create --name genExp python=3.10.13 r-base=4.2.3 && \\
     conda activate genExp && \\